LearnWeb3DAO/Junior-Track/IPFS-Practical.md

 Create a `.env` file in the `hardhat` folder and add the following lines.
 Follow the instructions below:

 Go to [Quicknode](https://www.quicknode.com/?utm_source=learnweb3&utm_campaign=generic&utm_content=sign-up&utm_medium=learnweb3) and sign up for an account.
 If you already have an account, log in.
-Quicknode is a node provider that let's you connect to various different blockchains.
+Quicknode is a node provider that lets you connect to various different blockchains.
 We will be using it to deploy our contract through Hardhat.
 After creating an account, `Create an endpoint` on Quicknode, select `Polygon`, and then select the `Mumbai` network.
 Click `Continue` in the bottom right and then click on `Create Endpoint`.
 Copy the link given to you in `HTTP Provider` and add it to the `.env` file below for `QUICKNODE_HTTP_URL`.

 > NOTE: If you previously set up a Mumbai endpoint, you can keep using that one.
 If you have any other endpoints from the past, you need to delete it to create a new one.